Compounded medication — not FDA-approved

 | Testosterone for postmenopausal HSDD | Supports (2019 Global Consensus — strongest endorsement) | Supports | Supports with more conservative phrasing (2014 CPG) |

-| Testosterone for non-sexual indications (bone, CV, wellbeing) | Evidence not sufficient | Evidence not sufficient | Evidence not sufficient |
+| Testosterone for non-sexual indications | Evidence not sufficient | Evidence not sufficient | Evidence not sufficient |

 | Testosterone in premenopausal women | Evidence not sufficient | Evidence not sufficient | Evidence not sufficient |

-| DHEA | Variable endorsement | Vaginal DHEA supported for GSM (FDA-approved prasterone); systemic DHEA evidence mixed | Evidence for systemic DHEA mixed |
+| DHEA | Variable endorsement | Vaginal DHEA supported (FDA-approved prasterone); systemic evidence mixed | Evidence for systemic DHEA mixed |

 Key Takeaway

-It is worth naming where guideline-level recommendations lag behind some clinical practice, because the gap shapes how contemporary clinicians talk about hormone therapy.
+It's worth naming where guideline-level recommendations lag behind some clinical practice, because the gap shapes how contemporary clinicians talk about hormone therapy.

 Testosterone for non-sexual indications.
 All three bodies agree that evidence for testosterone in women for bone, cardiovascular, body composition, or general wellbeing indications is insufficient to support routine prescribing for those reasons.
 Some clinicians in women's hormone optimization practice do prescribe testosterone for a broader indication set.
 This is a real gap between guideline and some clinical practice.